 This essay is greatly informed by analytical and ethical frameworks developed by Christina Sharpe, Frank Wilderson, Saidiya Hartman, Fred Moten, Che Gossett and others along with Marcus Rediker’s historical research even where not directly cited though they cannot be blamed for my failings.
 Should you find this essay engaging please uplift their works, the directly influential ones being listed at the bottom.
 Special thanks to Megan Spencer for their valuable feedback on the draft and to both Megan again and Zoé Samudzi for being thought partners on the ideas while writing.
 I try to avoid detailing anti-Black violence yet found no way to escape implying or vaguely describing some easily imaginable and horrible scenarios so a HUGE CONTENT WARNING FOR ANTI-BLACK VIOLENCE AND AFRICAN SLAVERY is in order.
 Feedback whether constructive, destructive or other always welcomed.

 The 2018 box office hit The Meg proved that the shark attack film remains a staple of the nature horror genre.
 The Meg has already a sequel in development and spawned a knockoff in the same year, Megalodon.
 These focus on groups of people under threat from one or many charcharocles megalodon sharks, a species extinct for over two million years that grew to over fifty feet long.
-Others in the genre look at contemporary species like great white and bull sharks, lab-created super genius sharks, sharks in unexpected places like the under sand or in Australian supermarkets, shark-cephalopod hybrids, sharks using storms to migrate and hunt, sharks from beyond the grave and more.
-It seems just about every possible and a great many more impossible stories of sharks eating people has been told in nature horror, except for the one time that people were regularly, dependably, for a long period eaten by sharks: the Middle Passage.
+Others in the genre look at contemporary species like great white and bull sharks, lab-created super genius sharks, sharks in unexpected places like under the sand or in Australian supermarkets, shark-cephalopod hybrids, sharks using storms to migrate and hunt, sharks from beyond the grave and more.
+It seems just about every possible and a great many more impossible stories of sharks eating people has been told in nature horror, except for the one time that people were regularly for a long period eaten by sharks: the Middle Passage.

-Most shark species cannot kill people and almost all those that can never think to try as we great apes largely do not register as prey items, not to mention that sharks struggle a bit to hunt where all people are very nearly all the time, outside of the water.
+Most shark species cannot kill people and almost all those that can never think to try as we great apes largely do not register as prey items, not to mention that sharks struggle to hunt where all people are very nearly all the time: outside of the water.
 The small number that do sometimes bite people largely do so while being harassed or out of curiosity (a light biting is a ‘what’s this?’ investigatory technique – though this can still be fatal).
 The even smaller number that on rare occasions attack intending to prey largely mistake people for more familiar mammals like seals or bite while attempting to procure something attached to a diver as with the catch on a spearfisher’s string.
 A couple of species are both capable of killing people and also generalist predators that likely register people as potential prey.
 Only three shark species are confirmed to account for more than ten total human fatalities, the great white, tiger and bull.
 A fourth, the oceanic whitetip, likely accounts for many fatal attacks in remote, open waters unlikely to be recorded.

 Yet for all the horror of the idea of being prey, there is a total lack of malignance in that fate even as many nature horror stories project ideas of diabolical intent upon attacking animals.
 They were hungry and there you were or, they were wary of your intrusion and you intruded.
-It’s not a malignant calculus any more than some chameleon has some grudge against some grasshopper.
+It’s not a malignant calculus any more than a chameleon has some grudge against a grasshopper.
 The violence is strictly mis/opportunistic and the individual creatures involved are incidental, just the right combination of lucky/unlucky that defines predator/prey encounters.
 This is not the case in the Middle Passage.
 Humans as shark prey in the Middle Passage has purposeful intent from the terroristic to the punitive to the arbitrary.
 The horror is malignant not by the sharks’ actions, but in how slavers made captive Africans into shark food.
 Think Jaws combined with Saw combined with Hannibal and you’re in the ballpark, albeit far less horrifying than the actual details which I recommend against investigating for traumatic reasons but also ethical ones around the drive to consume and reproduce anti-Black violence.

 During the Middle Passage, slavers fed murdered and living Africans to sharks as a convenient disposal of murdered remains and troublesome persons, to terrify living captives against escape or suicide overboard, to punish captives involved in insurrections and more.
 Slavers describe all of that in their contemporary narratives as well as Africans escaping ships to unknown fates including repatriation and liberation as well as death by shark.
 Slavers murdered at least two million Africans during the Middle Passage and discarded nearly all into the Atlantic.
 Sharks did not consume all these souls, but they consumed many.
 If sharks consumed just 1,000 of those dead or living – I found no estimates, reliable or otherwise, but 1,000 is at least a factor of ten below a wildly conservative guess if their frequency in slaver narratives is representative – that would still be nearly 20% higher than all combined fatal and non-fatal shark bites/attacks in the Florida Museum global database hosted by the University of Florida that tracks shark attacks since 1582, and 85% higher than the total verified fatal shark attacks.
 By any measure, the Middle Passage accounts for the overwhelming preponderance of cases of people being consumed by sharks.
 The percentage, though unknown in detail, is sufficient to say that it is the the “normal” way sharks eat people with all other examples being statistically peripheral.
 (This if my readings of shark ecology are correct in concluding that most historical ocean-going ships travel too fast for sharks to pursue longer than briefly or are otherwise not attractive to sharks leaving lesser probabilities for shark predation in the event of shipwreck, even incorrectly assuming a historically and geographically flat population density of sharks per square kilometer and oceanic shipwreck distribution).

 The Meg, it’s knock-off Megalodon and its pending sequel, 2002’s Shark Attack 3: Megalodon and an earlier Megalodon from the same year, 2012’s Jurassic Shark, 2009’s Mega Shark vs. Giant Octopus or any of the Mega Shark franchise, 2011’s Super Shark and the 2001 Antonio Sabato Jr. vehicle Shark Hunter account for ten of the feature length films about an extinct shark hunting people, a species that never once encountered any great ape in its millions of years of existence.
 There’s nothing inherently wrong with this.
 Sci-fi doesn’t have to have much sci in it to be a fun or good story.
-Over ten impossible megalodon films but not one involving the predominant political geography of material world consumption of people by sharks.
+Over ten impossible megalodon films but not one involving the predominant context of material world consumption of people by sharks.
 Why are our imaginary universes so rarely grounded in material violences like the Middle Passage?
 This isn’t just the sci-fi shark attack stories like The Meg, Sharknado and 2-Headed Shark Attack.